 We’ve all witnessed the hype around artificial intelligence (AI), and the financial services industry has certainly seen its share.
 However, while AI does indeed have great potential for the financial services industry, delivering AI at scale has many challenges.
 We are talking supercomputer levels of performance and execution, and standard legacy IT is simply not up to the task.

-Success requires a good, high-level understanding of AI and an understanding of the technical requirements that the planned AI project will impose on the infrastructure.
+Success requires a good high-level understanding of AI and an understanding of the technical requirements that the planned AI project will place on the infrastructure.
 Here are the top lessons learned from our experiences to date:

 1. Don’t underestimate the data challenge.

-Training AI algorithms requires huge volumes of data, and invariably one of the key challenges for organizations is to get access to the data needed to train your algorithm.
+Training AI algorithms requires huge volumes of data, and invariably one of the key challenges for organisations is to obtain access to the data needed to train your algorithm.
 As a result, we consistently see the time to internally source data taking much longer than expected.
-We recommend starting this process ASAP.
+We recommend starting this process as soon as possible.

 2. Don’t be rigid about tools.

 It’s easy to get sucked into proprietary tools and systems, but adopting open standards and avoiding vendor lock-in should be key architectural principles.
 Likewise, you want to be able to take advantage of current innovation occurring in the open source analytics and AI domains.

 3. Determine whether your initiative is strategic or tactical.

 If it is tactical, recognise that shifting to a strategic solution later could mean discarding the set-up and starting over.
 If strategic, then look to build on, and invest in, proven foundations that enable scale and performance.

 4. AI is a challenge to proof of concept (POC).